Jensen JTA-230 Record Player is the big brother of the JTA-220 and JTA-222.

 This record player is a belt driven unit, meaning the platter is connected to the motor via a rubber belt.
 The upside to this is that the belt acts as a shock absorber and dampens the vibrations resonating from the motor.

-The down side to a belt drive is that the platter speed is not as accurate as that of a direct drive unit.
+The down side to a belt drive is that the platter speed is not as accurate as of that of a direct drive unit.

 Jensen made a good choice to include pitch control with the Jensen JTA-230, which you can use to make finer adjustments to the speed rotation of the platter.